isurusiri/iac-examples-and-patterns/examples/aws/ec2-in-a-vpc/README.md

 ![Solution Overview](https://github.com/isurusiri/iac-examples-and-patterns/blob/main/examples/aws/ec2-in-a-vpc/misc/vpc-n-ec2.png?raw=true)

 This sample code presentas Terraform code required to provision an EC2 instance inside a VPC.
-While doing do, it will,
+While doing so, it will,

 - provision public and private subnet in three availability zones.
 - expose the EC2 instance to the internet via an Internet Gateway.